What is an Elastic Load Balancer?

 In addition to cost savings, Application Load Balancer offers more features and flexibility compared to the Classic Load Balancer.
 There are some exceptions, however.
 For example, if you’ll be using TCP/SSL or EC2-Classic, then you should use the Classic Load Balancer.

-To learn more about Elastic Load Balancer, take a look at Cloud Academy Elastic Load Balancer Courses, Labs and Quizzes.
+You can learn more by checking out our blog post on “What is a Network Load Balancer and When Should I Use It?” and you can take a look at Cloud Academy Elastic Load Balancer Courses, Labs and Quizzes.